chris-barry/darkweb-everywhere/README.md

 ----- BEGIN NOTE -----

-This is not up to date.
+This plugin is not up to date.
 Also with the coming mandatory extension signing in Firefox 42, this plugin can be consider finished. :(

 If you still want the rules, they can be found by running this command: